Fadyazmy/doi-blog/content/blog/week-11/index.md

 So I included a wrapped small box on the left (one of the not so many free assets) to give the viewer a sense of curiosity about what product/gadget is behind the wrapping.

-This was made using [artboards](https://artboard.studio/) and their free wrapped box asset.
+This was made using [Artboard Studio](https://artboard.studio/) and their free wrapped box asset.

 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways